ManimCommunity/manim/docs/source/contributing/development.rst

       poetry run pre-commit install

-   This will ensure during development that each of your commits is properly formatted against our linter and formatters, ``black``, ``flake8``, ``isort`` and ``codespell``.
+   This will ensure during development that each of your commits are properly formatted against our linter and formatters, ``black``, ``flake8``, ``isort`` and ``codespell``.